anandsaha/nips.cocob.pytorch/README.md

 | adadelta  | 0.1           | 128.51              |
 | adam      | 0.0001        | 120.97              |
 | cocob     | N/A           | 188.70              |

+Batch size was 100.
+The Train Err is nothing but `1 - accuracy`.

 ![mnist_cnn.png](images/mnist_cnn.png)